Pulse profile variability associated with the glitch of PSR J1048$-$5832: Result

 \subsection{Timing solutions and glitch parameters}

 By combining the ToAs derived from both Fermi-LAT and Parkes observations, we conducted a comprehensive analysis of the spin evolution of PSR J1048$-$5832 spanning nearly 16 years, from 2007 to 2023.
-In our timing data analysis, we identify a total of five glitch events, denoted as glitches 6, 7, 8, 9, and 10.
+In our timing data analysis, we identify a total of five glitch events, labeled as glitches 6, 7, 8, 9, and 10.
 Table \ref{Tab:F0F1-works} presents the pre- and post-glitch timing solutions.
+The glitch epoch is determined as the central date between the last pre-glitch observation and the first post-glitch observation, with an uncertainty equal to half the observation interval.
 The reported parameter uncertainties are presented as 1$\sigma$ values derived from \texttt{TEMPO2}.
 We update the timing solutions and detailed parameters of glitches 6, 7, 8, 9 and 10, as documented in Table \ref{glitch:parameter}.
 The glitch parameters tabulated in Table \ref{glitch:parameter} are determined by fitting Equation (\ref{equ:2}), with their associated uncertainties derived using the error transfer equation.
 Figure \ref{1048glitch}, panels (a), (b), and (c), illustrate the evolution of spin frequency and its first derivative for PSR J1048$-$5832 under the influence of glitches.
 Panels (a) and (c) exhibit good consistency with the glitch parameters detailed in Table \ref{glitch:parameter}.

-Among the five glitch events, glitch 8 (MJD $\sim$ 56985 (9)) represents a new small event detected more than 200 days following glitch 7.
-The size of the glitch is only $\Delta \nu/\nu \sim 2.8(4)\times10^{-9}$, and the relative change in spin-down rate is $\Delta \dot{\nu}/\dot{\nu} \sim -5(3)\times10^{-4}$, which is currently the smallest glitch detected from this particular source to date.